-I'm a design manager and senior designer.
-I care about increasing access to information, benefits and opportunity.
+I'm a design leader who cares about increasing access to information, benefits, connection and opportunity.

 I have 14 years of experience working with startups, design studios, non-profits, government agencies, educational institutions, international organizations.
 I was fortunate to amplify my design practice and network through MICA’s BFA in Graphic Design and SVA’s MFA in Interaction Design.

-I’m currently with Nava PBC, where I lead teams to build and launch products for people who experience public benefits and government staff, in partnership with:
+I’m currently with Nava PBC, where I lead teams to build and launch products for people who experience public benefits in partnership with government agencies, such as:

 - 🌲 State of California’s Employment Development Department